wrr/rack-wwwhisper/heroku-doc.md

 // app holds a reference to express or connect framework, it
 // may be named differently in your source file. app.use(wwwhisper());

+// Alternatively, if you don't want wwwhisper to insert
+// a logout iframe into HTML responses use. app.use(wwwhisper(false));
 ```

 Make sure wwwhisper middleware is put before any middleware that